How Millennials Are Changing the Job Market

 “One of the coolest, most unique tools that employers are using today is to show the landscape and work environment that they are working in,” Tremblay says.

-This may include a recruitment video or even personalized photos that target specific candidates.
+This may include a recruitment video or even personalized photos that target specific candidates in the labor market.
 Tremblay understands the importance of meeting the millennials on their own turf when it comes to recruiting, and one of the benefits they offer at Dupray is a home cleaning service.

 “Today, most employees are rarely home,” Tremblay says.
 “People value their time and attempt to maximize efficiency toward pleasure and work.
 Accordingly, we’ve noticed that many millennials simply slack on cleaning their home.”